-The friendship of Mark and Billie was soon known, and much talked about, also because neither of the two friends ever did anything to hide it.
-However, if one could easily explain the worship of Billie for Mark, nobody could understand the affection of Mark for Billie.
+The friendship of Mark and Billie was soon known and much talked about, also because neither of the two friends ever did anything to hide it.
+However, if one could easily explain Billie's worship for Mark, nobody could understand Mark's affection for Billie.
 We know that the meeting in the parking lot was the explanation.
-Mark had discovered in a split second, in a world, which he had quickly come to believe to be corrupt beyond repair, an innocent soul full of promise, and he was charmed by his discovery.
-Most people would have thought that it should be a real treat to corrupt an innocent, but that was not Mark's idea of friendship.
+Mark had discovered in a split second, in a world which he had quickly come to believe to be corrupt beyond repair, an innocent soul full of promise, and he was charmed by his discovery.
+Too many people would have thought that it should be a real treat to corrupt an innocent, but that was not Mark's idea of friendship.